Multichannel group sparsity methods for compressive channel estimation in doubly selective multicarrier MIMO systems (extended version): Simulation Results

 Next, we consider the MIMO case.
-We compare the proposed MCS channel estimator leveraging joint sparsity with the conventional compressive channel estimator.
+We first compare our channel estimator leveraging only joint sparsity (hereafter referred to as MCS channel estimator, cf.\ also \cite{DE_GT_icassp10}) with the conventional compressive channel estimator.
 At this point, the proposed estimator does not exploit group sparsity; it uses G-BPDN or DCS-SOMP, where G-BPDN is based on blocks $\Block_\gridx$ of size $\Delta m' \!\times\rmv \Delta i' = 1 \!\times\rmv 1$ but runs in MGCS mode in order to exploit joint sparsity (this will be abbreviated as ``MG-BPDN-$1\!\times\!1$'').
-The reason for choosing MG-BPDN-$1\!\times\!1$ instead of M-BPDN is its ability to handle the different measurement matrices $\bPhi^{(\MCSidx)}$ in \eqref{meas-eq-MCS} (note that our application involves different measurement matrices, cf.\ \eqref{MIMO ChaEst eq vec}).
-The conventional compressive channel estimator uses BPDN or OMP for each component channel individually.
+The reason for choosing MG-BPDN-$1\!\times\!1$ instead of M-BPDN is its ability

+to handle the different measurement matrices $\bPhi^{(\MCSidx)}$ in \eqref{meas-eq-MCS} (note that our application involves different measurement matrices, cf.\ \eqref{MIMO ChaEst eq vec}).
+As a performance benchmark, we also consider a conventional compressive channel estimator that uses BPDN or OMP for each component channel individually.